pranshupatel/ColourBlock/README.md

 ### <a name="major-methods-block-rotate"></a>rotate (abstract)

 This method rotates the specified active block by 90 degrees clockwise.
 It does this by adjusting the nodes that are stored in its _nodes attribute to the new rotated position.
 It should be accessed only through the Player class and not from any other class.
 It is called when the player presses the **up arrow key**.

 ### <a name="major-methods-block-move"></a>move_left / move_right / traverse_down_1row (abstract)

 These methods move the specified block to the corresponding direction.
 It shifts the location of each node in the _nodes attribute by 1 unit towards the corresponsing direction.
 They should be accessed only through the Player class and not from any other class.
 The move methods are called when the player presses the corresponding **left**, **right**, or **down arrow keys**.

+Further details about each of the methods can be found in the Major Methods of Block Subclasses section.

 ## <a name="major-methods-visuals"></a>Visuals

 ### <a name="major-methods-visuals-render-grid"></a>render_grid